kno10/python-scan-eSCL/README.md

 Then scan with
 ```
-python scan.py
+python scan.py <file.jpg> <resolution>
 ```
-It will currently default to using the maximum resolution.
+It will currently default to using the maximum resolution, which may take a while.
+Therefore, you may want to use 300 or 600 dpi.

 Contributing:
 -------------